puppetlabs/cppbestpractices/03-FAQ.md

 * Parsed_options should then be stored in the variable map.
 * The subcommand_options can then be gathered using the collect_unrecognized function.
 * Assuming these do exist, then the action must first be erased so as not to parse it as an option.
-* Then the spcecific subcommand options (ex. deploy_options) should be parsed and stored in the variable map.
+* Then the specific subcommand options (ex. deploy_options) should be parsed and stored in the variable map.
 On this parse, unregistered options should not be allowed, so they will be found.
 * There should also be a parse for any subcommands which do not require options.